-Credit for Learning by Experience Option (CLEO) is a program that awards college credit to non‐traditional students who have never attended or graduated college, but have obtained at least five years of professional knowledge and experience from various sources.
-Students will follow a step‐by‐step process that compiles their professional knowledge into an organized document called a portfolio that matches the learning outcomes of a credit course syllabus.
+Credit for Learning by Experience Option (CLEO) is a program that awards college credit to currently enrolled, non‐traditional students who have never attended or graduated college, but have obtained at least five years of professional knowledge and experience from various sources.
+Currently enrolled students will follow a step‐by‐step process that compiles their professional knowledge into an organized document called a portfolio that matches the learning outcomes of a credit course syllabus.

-If you are a student who has job‐related experience, volunteer work, in‐service training, workshops or conferences, military experience, travel, reading or other sources of knowledge CLEO can be an alternative way to obtain credit hours towards your degree or certification without having to take the classes.
-CLEO students can obtain up to 30 credits hours towards an Associate of Applied Science degree or half the amount of credits needed for a Certificate.
+If you are an actively enrolled student who has job‐related experience, volunteer work, in‐service training, workshops or conferences, military experience, travel, reading or other sources of knowledge CLEO can be an alternative way to obtain credit hours towards your degree or certification without having to take the classes.
+CLEO students can obtain up to 45 credits hours towards an Associate of Applied Science degree or half the amount of credits needed for a Certificate.
 Contact us to receive an overview of the CLEO program and instructions on how to register.

 Programs Eligible for CLEO: